 Of the total of over 80, below are listed in chronological order those published in English.

 Toward Quantification of Meaning: An Evaluation of the Semantic Differential Technique.
 Helsinki: Annales Academiae Scientiarum Fennicae, 1969.
 (Doctoral dissertation; summary monograph 35 pp. with four published articles 62 pp.)

 Changes in Meaning of the Semantic Differential Scales: A Measurement of Concept-scale and Subject-scale Interaction Effects.
 Tampere: University of Tampere, Research Institute B 13, 1969.
 (24 pp.)

 Methods of Studying the Size and Composition of Radio and Television Audience: A Comparison (with Anna-Marja Nurminen and Pertti Suhonen).
 Helsinki: Finnish Broadcasting Company, Research Reports from the Section for Long-Range Planning 8/1969.
 (22 pp.)

 Transformation Analysis of Statistical Variables: An Introduction to Group-theoretical Ideas into Multivariate Analysis (with Yrjö Ahmavaara).
-Helsinki: Transactions of the Westermarck Society, 17/1970.
+Helsinki: Westermarck Society, Transactions 17/1970.
 (104 pp.)

 Report on a Round Table “Communication 1980” on Mass Communication Research and Policy (editor).
 Helsinki: Finnish National Commission for Unesco and Finnish Broadcasting Company, 1970.
 (53 pp.)